craftcms/cms/docs/plugin-migrations.md

 If the migration is being run from a console request, this will ensure the message is seen by whoever is executing the migration, as the message will be output into the terminal.
 If it’s a web request, Craft will capture it and log it to `storage/logs/` just as if you had used `Craft::info()`.

 ::: tip
-Your migration’s base classes, `craft\db\Migration` and `yii\db\Migration`, provide lots of handy methods for making changes to the database schema.
+Your migration’s base classes, <api:craft\db\Migration> and <api:yii\db\Migration>, provide lots of handy methods for making changes to the database schema.
 Use these whenever possible, rather than calling `Craft::$app->db->createCommand()`, as they will automatically echo out a message about the command, and how long it took to execute.
 :::

 ## Executing Migrations